bytefish/ElasticUtils/README.md

                 client.index(stream);
             }

-            // The Bulk Insert is asynchronous, so we have to wait some time for ElasticSearch to do the insert:
+            // The Bulk Insert is asynchronous, we give ElasticSearch some time to do the insert: client.awaitClose(1, TimeUnit.SECONDS);
-            Thread.sleep(Duration.ofSeconds(5).toMillis());
         }
     }